Brick Calculator

 Not all bricks are created equal!.
 Different countries have different standard brick sizes some use millimeters (mm), while others use inches.

-Standard Brick Sizes by Country In Milimettor:
+Standard Brick Sizes by Country In Millimeter:

 • India: 190 mm (L) × 90 mm (W) × 90 mm (H)